Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Pre-Event Testing

-Testing your Eventact Arrival setup before event day is invaluable to minimize surprises and ensure event managers and attendees a smooth, stress-free arrival experience.
+Testing your Eventact Arrival setup before event day is invaluable for minimizing surprises and ensuring event managers and attendees have a smooth, stress-free arrival experience.

 A test should include a run-through of your check-in process, simulating self-service kiosk and staff-operated check-in, QR code scanning, and badge printing.